netliferesearch/promptfinder/docs/CLOUD_FUNCTIONS_TEST_PLAN.md

 **Steps**:

-1. Log in to PromptFinder
+1. Log in to DesignPrompts
 2. Find an existing prompt or create a new one
 3. Rate the prompt with 4 stars
 4. Wait a moment for the cloud function to process